 Sri Lanka Bombings: Three Months On, Tourism Workers Tell Their Stories

 The Spring attacks hit the tourist trade hard.
-Learn what this means for Sri Lankans whose livelihoods depends on visitors … Read More at The Guardian
+Learn what this means for Sri Lankans whose livelihoods depend on visitors … Read More at The Guardian

 Hong Kong Protests Will Put Off 350,000 Mainland Chinese Tourists This Year, HSBC Estimates